tooveo/atom-dotnet/README.md

 - Number of accumulated events has reached 200 (default)
 - Size of accumulated events has reached 512KB (default)

+The tracker is a based on a thread pool which is controlled by BatchEventPool and a backlog (QueueEventStorage)
+By default the BatchEventPool is configured to use 1 thread (worker), you can change it when constructing the tracker.
+To see the full code check the [example section](#example)

 To see the full code check the [example section](#example)
 ```csharp
 IronSourceAtomTracker tracker = new IronSourceAtomTracker();